la2050/archive/_projects/2014/how-to-increase-the-percentage-of-underserved-youth-graduating-from-college-in-boyle-heights.md

     - East LA
     - Boyle Heights
-  Does your project impact Los Angeles County?: Yes (benefits a population of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a population of LA County) How will your project impact the LA2050 “Learn” metrics?:
+    - HS student proficiency in English & Language Arts and Math
+    - College matriculation rates
+    - Suspension and expulsion rates (Dream Metric)
   impact_metrics: 'College graduation rates for low-income students.  ' Which area(s) of LA does your project benefit?
 Other (elaborate): >- CT’s successful model is currently being implemented in Boyle Heights.
 The